-The reduced sales tax rate on food and food ingredients intended for home consumption is designed to provide some tax relief to low-income individuals.
-However, any individual, low-income or not, receives the benefits of the reduced tax rate upon the purchase of food and food ingredients.
+The exemption for food and food ingredients intended for home consumption is designed to provide some tax relief to low-income individuals.
+However, any individual, low-income or not, receives the benefits of the exemption for the purchase of food and food ingredients.